jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 If you do not have any contacts here, you can first Airbnb for a temporary place of residence and then find a place to rent for the long term.

+I will write more when I complete the whole house-hunting process.

 ## Bank account